callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 The bride is the right age for Hannah, but Annie isn't her name.
 However Annie could have been the result of a british person not hearing Hannah properly, and according to Wikipedia, [Anne, Ann, and other forms of the name derive from the Hellenized Hebrew](https://en.wikipedia.org/wiki/Hannah_(name)).
 Not a great leap from Hannah to Annie.

 The participants in this marriage certificate were living at 6 Sandy's Row, which doesn't make an appearance on the Census of 1881, suggesting the place had become empty.
 The address happens to be opposite [Sandy's Row Synaogue](https://sandysrowsynagogue.org/), which is a Dutch Jewish synagogue, and not Ashkenazi Jewish as Jacob and Hannah were, hence being married farther away.
-I have been unable to trace any other Jacob and Annie Solomons with a marriage around this time.
+I have been unable to trace any other Jacob and Annie Solomons, or even similar, with a marriage around this time.
 The closest was a Jacob and Fanny Solomons, but they hadn't arrived in the UK until several years after this date.

 The 1881 Census includes a Jacob and Hannah Solomons living at 8 Little Patternoster Row, and their ages match this marriage certificate.
 This is interesting because Jacob and Hannah's first child was born on 25th September 1881 (2nd Tishrei 5642) in 12 Little Patternoster Row, whilst their own address was at 13 Crispen Street, which ran behind Little Patternoster Row.
-I suspect Hannah gave birth in the home of someone she knew from when living at number 8.
+I suspect Hannah gave birth in the home of someone she knew from when living at number 8, or they moved soon after the birth which was registered about 30 days later.

 If the marriage certificate is my Great Great Grandparents, then it took place almost exactly 9 months before their first child was born.
 Several factors lead to this being a reasonable candidate for their marriage certificate.
-The maiden name and age of the bride is correct; the name and occupation of the groom is also correct;  there is enough time before the birth of their first child; and no other Jacob and Hannah (or Annie) found in later records.
+The maiden name and age of the bride is correct; the name and occupation of the groom is also correct;  there is enough time before the birth of their first child; and no other Jacob and Hannah (or Annie) has been found (so far) in later records.

-## Building a family in London
+## Making a family in London

 {% include image.html url="/images/1881/BTH-18810925-Solomons_Esther.png" dimensions="width='100%'" caption="Birth Certificate of Esther Solomons (25-Sep-1881 to 17-Apr-1928)" %}

 Their first child was my Great Grandmother, Esther Solomons.
-She became a Dressmaker, went to New York in 1906, gave birth to my Grandmother in 1907, and returned to New York without her daughter.
+She became a Dressmaker, went to New York in 1906, gave birth to my Grandmother in 1907, and returned to New York without her.
 Esther returned to England many times and stayed with Hannah, but never took my Grandmother back abroad with her.
 My Mum didn't know Esther because she was murdered in Prince Rupert, Canada when my Mum was about two months old.
 She knew Esther had died, but didn't know the gruesome circumstances.

 Despite what her birth certificate says, I am certain Esther was born in 12 Little Patternoster Row, and not "Patternoster Row", which is behind St Pauls Cathedral in London.
 Jacob is a Tailor and Hannah's maiden name is recorded as Levinson, as it is on all the birth certificates of their children.
 There are Levinson's known to have been living in Vishay at the start of World War II, which is another, albeit tenuous, link between Hannah and Vishay.